tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaani Biomes and Geography.md

  # Biomes
   ## Forced Grassland
-  - Description: Split into two sections by grouping of [[Alchemists]].
+  - Description: Split into two sections by grouping of [[Tannia]].
 Grassland that feels simulated Not barren but cultivated, plants grow but without any communication or community
   - Important locations
 	  - [[Fort Raynault]]
 	  - [[{disconnected city}]]